Company Insights

 New Mexico Department of Corrections

-GEO names the Republic of South Africa’s Department of Correctional Services in its FY2024 filing, underscoring the company’s international operations and revenue diversification outside North America.
-(GEO 2024 Form 10‑K, FY2024)
+GEO names South Africa’s Department of Correctional Services in FY2024, confirming the company’s EMEA presence and international operations beyond the U.S. and Australia (GEO 2024 10‑K).

 Texas Department of Criminal Justice (TDCJ)

-GEO lists the Texas Department of Criminal Justice in the FY2024 10‑K, confirming exposure to one of the largest state correctional systems in the U.S. (GEO 2024 Form 10‑K, FY2024)
+The Texas Department of Criminal Justice is included in GEO’s FY2024 customer roster, representing engagement with one of the largest state corrections systems in the U.S. (GEO 2024 10‑K).

 U.S. Immigration & Customs Enforcement (ICE)